dvrpc/tmc_lite/README.md

 # tmc_lite

-A minimal fastAPI implementation of the TMC_app
+A minimal fastAPI implementation of the TMC_app.
+Processes turning movement counts for use in Synchro.

-## Getting Started
+## Dependencies

 Create environment using: